JackSzwergold/Preworn-Main/markdown/tutorials/ubuntu_server_configuration_part_1.md

     man htop

-That would give you the manual page for `htop`; an excellent open source replacement for the commonly used system tool `top`.
+That would give you the manual page (aka: `man` page) for `htop`; an excellent open source replacement for the commonly used system tool `top`.

-### Install the 'build-essential' tools to allow compiling source code.

-    sudo aptitude install build-essential

-### Install Subversion & GIT related stuff.

-    sudo aptitude install git git-core subversion git-svn

-### Setting default UMASK in Ubuntu & other Debian setups.
+### Setting default UMASK for group writability.

+By default, Unix systems are set to only allow users

     sudo nano /etc/login.defs